 On New Year’s Day, as the Ming Emperor sat sobbing in his palace, Li Zicheng announced his intention to found a new dynasty.
 The Dynasty of Brightness, he said, had fallen.
 Long live the Da Shun, the Dynasty of Great Obedience.

 With the usurper Li Zicheng advancing ever closer to Beijing, the Emperor of Lofty Omens knew it was time for drastic measures.
 Drunk and disoriented, he ordered for the Ming Heir Apparent to be smuggled out of the city.
 He gathered the rest of his family about him and informed them that it was time to die.
 Some of his wives and concubines had already committed suicide, and were found hanged or poisoned in their chambers.
 Others had fled.
 There was no such option for the immediate family of the Emperor, who attacked his own children with a sword.
 The 15-year-old Princess Imperial held out her right arm to stay his attack, and the Emperor hacked it off.
 The maimed girl fled screaming through the halls, leaving a trail of blood.
 Her younger sisters were not so lucky, and both died where they stood, stabbed by their own father.
-The Emperor then went to a nearby hilltop, where he wrote a final message in his own blood, before hanging himself as Li Zicheng’s army drew closer.
+The Emperor then went to the base of nearby hill, where he wrote a final message in his own blood, before hanging himself as Li Zicheng’s army drew closer.
 Later writers would claim the Emperor’s last words blamed his ministers and his own ‘small virtue’ for the collapse of the Ming Dynasty, and exhorted the rebels to spare his people from suffering.
 In fact, the Emperor’s bleeding finger simply traced the plaintive, spidery characters ‘Son of Heaven.’
 His body lay undiscovered for three days.